Squarefree values of polynomial discriminants I: A uniformity estimate for odd degree monic polynomials

 Let $k$ be any field of characteristic not $2$.
 For a monic polynomial $f(x)\in k[x]$ of degree~$n$ such that $\Delta(f)\neq0$, let $C_f$ denote the smooth hyperelliptic curve $y^2=f(x)$ of genus $g$ and let $J_f$ denote the Jacobian of $C_f$.
 Then $C_f$ has a rational Weierstrass point at infinity.
 The stabilizer of an element $B\in W(k)$ with invariant polynomial $f(x)$ is naturally isomorphic to $J_f[2](k)$ by~\cite[Proposition~5.1]{BG2}, and hence has cardinality at most $\#J_f[2](\bar k)=2^{2g}$, where $\bar k$ denotes a separable closure of $k$.

-We say that the element (or $G(k)$-orbit of) $B\in W(k)$ is {\it distinguished} over $k$ if there exists a $g$-dimensional subspace defined over $k$ that is isotropic with respect to both $A_0$ and $B$.
-If $B$ is distinguished, then the set of these $g$-dimensional subspaces over $k$ is again in bijection with $J_f[2](k)$ by~\cite[Proposition~4.1]{BG2}, and so it too has cardinality at most $2^{2g}$.
+We say that an element (or the $G(k)$-orbit of an element) $B\in W(k)$ with $\Delta(B)\neq 0$ is {\it $k$-distinguished} if there exists a $g$-dimensional subspace defined over $k$ that is isotropic with respect to both $A_0$ and~$B$.
+If $B$ is $k$-distinguished, then the set of these $g$-dimensional subspaces over $k$ is in bijection with $J_f[2](k)$ by~\cite[Proposition~4.1]{BG2}, and so it too has cardinality at most $2^{2g}$.

 In fact, it is known (see \cite[Proposition~5.1]{BG2}) that the elements of $J_f[2](k)$ are in natural bijection with the even-degree factors of $f$ defined over $k$.
 (Note that the number of even-degree factors of $f$ over $\bar k$ is indeed $2^{2g}$.)
 In particular, if $f$ is irreducible over $k$, then the group $J_f[2](k)$ is trivial.